 Saving Up For Something Together Can Be Romantic

 You’re bound to hit a rut of financial depression or plain boredom but try to remember you can always work towards something big to do with your partner!
 My partner and I are constantly listing off things we want but can’t afford.
 We tend to forget that the truth is that we can’t afford them yet.

 Consider a joint savings account

 If you share dreams, why not share the account that funds them?

 Seriously!
 Before you make any decision that involves managing money, consider if it is what’s right for you.
 Bridget has a great post on How To Share Finances With Your Partner.
 But for now, I’m focusing on a shared plan to save money for something for both of you.

 A great option for saving with someone else is a KOHO Joint Account.
 These accounts are built to make saving easier to navigate.
 You can even witness real-time updates of account activity!

 Brainstorm short and long-term savings goals!

-A shorter-term goal that Meagan and I have been saving up for is a weekend getaway!
+A shorter-term goal that my partner and I have been saving up for is a weekend getaway!
 Having a comfy bed and jacuzzi tub to look forward to is definitely worth the wait.
 Here are some other fun ideas for you and your partner to save for: